prashantpanwer/MongoDB/README.md

 👉 Selects the database practical5.

-👉 Selects the collection users where documents will be stored. js const newUser = { name: "Mohit", email: "mohit@.com", age: 21, createdAt: new Date() };
+👉 Selects the collection users where documents will be stored. js const newUser = { name: "Prashant", email: "prashant@.com", age: 21, createdAt: new Date() };

 👉 Creates a JavaScript object representing the new user to insert. createdAt stores the current timestamp. js const result = await users.insertOne(newUser); console.log("User inserted with _id:", result.insertedId);